sickel/nettradio/README.md

 For display, see https://www.algissalys.com/how-to/nokia-5110-lcd-on-raspberry-pi

 The channels are listed in stationlist.txt, each line in the file should consist of three items, separated by , (comma): Unique id,Name (shown in the web interface), url to mp3 stream

+==Installation==

+On a pi without any buttons or display:

+sudo make installpi

+On a pi with buttons:

+sudo make install

+Software for display still needs to be installed manually as I am presently not testing it -